 To relate to children, it’s important to speak to them in a language they understand.
 This includes exerting the same kind of energy they do.
 When you, as a minister, meet all children where they are by being playful, they will respond favorably and are more likely to enjoy Sunday school.
 In addition, there are many games you can play that will get children to participate and help them learn lessons in a more engaging way.
 Although kids can be exhausting, your effort of intentionally playing with them will definitely pay off and they will, in turn, be more present during children’s ministry.

 2. Make it personal

 Everybody, including children, appreciates when you remember their names and address them personally.
-That is why praying for each child and leader by their name is powerful.
-It helps foster community, ensures the children get to know each other, and helps all to learn everyones’ names.
+That is why praying for each child and leader by name is powerful.
+It helps foster community, ensures the children get to know each other, and helps all to learn everyone's names.

 3. Create an engaging environment

-Having a space that children love coming to every Sunday is essential to a successful ministry for kids.
+Having a space that children love worshiping in every Sunday is an essential part of a successful ministry for kids.
 There are many ways you can go about it, but decorating your meeting room according to the theme of the week and including activities such as arts and crafts will go a long way in providing children with an environment that speaks to them and enhances their ministry experience.
 In addition, wearing team shirts can help children identify safe adults to talk to, and bright colors and posters designating age group sections can help with routine.
-Applying all these tips will help you make the space the children use inviting and safe.
+Applying all these tips will help you make the children's meeting space inviting and safe.